-NORTHERN IRELAND WOMEN'S COALITION OPENING STATEMENT - 10 JUNE 1996
+NORTHERN IRELAND WOMEN'S COALITION TO MULTI-PARTY PRACE NEGOTIATIONS ON FUTURE OPENING STATEMENT - 10 JUNE 1996

 Chairperson, Prime Minister, Taoiseach, Honoured Guests - the Northern Ireland Women's Coalition celebrates this occasion with an optimism born out of necessity.

-We recognise that these negotiations provide us with a chance to address the all anxieties concerns and options for the future which confront all us around this table.
+We recognise that these negotiations provide us with a chance to address the anxieties, concerns and options for the future which confront all of us around this table.

-We have lived too long in circumstances of unacceptable fear and insecurity; it is now the time to time to negotiate possible solutions to our shared quandaries rather than concentrating on mutually exclusive aspirations.
+We have lived too long in circumstances of unacceptable fear and insecurity; it is now timely that we should focus on sitting together to negotiate possible solutions to our shared quandaries rather than concentrating on mutually exclusive aspirations.